nafizjiwa/JAVASCRIPT-Fetch-Requests/README.md

  | POST|
  | PUT|
   |DELETE|

-    `HTTP GET requests retrieve information or data from a source (server)`<br>
+    `HTTP GET requests - retrieve information or data from a source (server)` `                  - have no body
-    `GET requests have no body  so information required by the source to the proper response is included in the URL path or query string.`<br>
+    `                  - information required by the source is included in the URL path or query string.`

 Javascript fetch() function makes requests with Promises:<br>
    FETCH API<br>